Moving in Stereo: In other media

 An instrumental portion of "Moving in Stereo" was used prominently in the 1982 feature film Fast Times at Ridgemont High, in which it accompanies Judge Reinhold's character's fantasy of Phoebe Cates's character removing her bikini top while embracing him.
 Although the song was popularized in the movie, it was not included on the soundtrack album.

+"Moving In Stereo" was one of the last songs Nirvana played live.